neuraloperator/neuraloperator/README.rst

 and benchmark datasets.
 We are also interested in integrating interactive examples that showcase operator learning in action on small sample problems.

-For detailed information on how to contribute, please see our `Contributing Guide <CONTRIBUTING.md>`_.

 If your work provides one of the above, we would be thrilled to integrate it into the library.
 Otherwise, if your work simply relies on a version of the NeuralOperator codebase, we recommend publishing your code separately using a procedure outlined in our